beenybabe/CO2-emission-checker/README.md

-# weatherApp
+# CO2 emission checker
-a basic weather app that displays the temperature, humid and wind speed of a chosen city
+a basic app that checks the CO2 emissions from different activities carried out throught the day and calculates the total